Overview

 return x + y

 Deploy by running the script — the decorator registers the function with Chalk.
-Call wait_ready() to block until the function is available:
+Call wait_ready() to block until the function is available, then use .remote(...) to invoke the deployed function:

 add.wait_ready()